Vladimir7xr/SynchroTime-Mega2560/README.md

 # SynchroTime-Mega2560

-**Refactored and optimized version of the [SynchroTime](https://github.com/SergejBre/SynchroTime) project for Arduino Mega 2560 compatibility.**
+**Refactored and optimized version of the [SynchroTime](https://github.com/SergejBre/SynchroTime) project sketch for Arduino Mega 2560 compatibility.**

 ## Overview
 This version is a complete rewrite of the original SynchroTime sketch.
 While the core time-drift calculation logic remains the same, the implementation has been updated to fix stability issues on the Mega 2560 and to add hardware-level data protection.